 The Common Sense Recognition Program provides the latest teaching strategies and ensures those who participate receive well-deserved credit for their work.

-A Common Sense Educator (opens in new tab), School (opens in new tab), or District (opens in new tab), will learn to lead responsible and effective tech use in their school communities and build their practice along the way.
+A Common Sense Educator, School, or District, will learn to lead responsible and effective tech use in their school communities and build their practice along the way.

 It’s free to participate in this program.

 Common Sense Education is perhaps the most well known source for guidance on digital citizenship.